konstantinos-max/AE-pytorch/DAE/README.md

-# Denoising Autoencoder Energy Disaggregator
+# Variational Autoencoder (VAE) substituting a simple Denoising Autoencoder (DAE) for Energy Disaggregation

 As described in: